waimea-legroutrongotaua/level-two-programming-assessment/docs/test-plan.md

 I will run the game multiple times with different battles with units against other units
 ### Expected Test Result
-I hope to see that the units are consistently winning and losing when they should and they can only be placed once in each round
+I hope to see that the units are consistently winning and losing when they should, and they can only be placed once in each round

 ---